adrianb92/PyTorch-Lightning-Demo/README.md

 # PyTorch-Lightning-Demo
-Notebook with example usage of the PyTorch Lightning library
+Notebook with example usage of the PyTorch Lightning library on the FMNIST dataset

+Used libraries: PyTorch, PyTorch Lightning, TensorBoard